jekaanne/nydr-archive/content/topics/transportation/_index.md

 As a result of advocacy, things have improved.
 In 1994, New York became the first city to make all its local buses wheelchair accessible.
 But there are still problems.
 Express buses often have broken lifts, and bus operators don't always know how to help disabled passengers.
 Sometimes people in wheelchairs get stuck and can't get off the bus.
 This happened to Disabled In Action president, Jean Ryan, who told the MTA board in July 2025.

 Disabled New Yorkers have fought hard—and continue to fight—to improve transportation for everyone.
 Some of their biggest victories are still unfolding around us.
 Learn about how things used to be and how they will change in the future.

+## Accessible Transit Traveler

+After the ADA passed, EPVA wrote the Accessible Transit Traveler.
+The brochure explained the changes that were supposed to be made by transportation agencies.
+It also outlined deadlines for making the improvements.
+EVPA fought for access to all forms of transportation

+1990 Booklet from the Eastern Paralyzed Veterans Association (EPVA) Collection.

+## Eastern Paralyzed Veterans Association (EPVA)

+EPVA led the fight for accessible public transit in the NYC area before the ADA.
+They campaigned for accessibility in all kinds of mass transportation, including subways, buses, commuter rail, and ferries.

+Top: c.
+1980s Poster from the Carr Massi Collection
+Bottom: c 1990s.
+Photos from the EPVA Collection